YevhenBiiak/06-Audio-Player/README.md

-# 06-Audio-Player
+## 06-Audio-Player

-### No Storyboard, no UITableView
+(No Storyboard, no UITableView)

-The audio player loads songs from the bundle and takes metadata (artwork, title, artist) from each song.
-The audio player plays songs in the background and displays the current song on the lock screen and in the control panel.
-It also allows for playback control from the remote control panel.
-Users can change playback mode (once, repeat one, repeat playlist, shuffle) and system volume.
-The time slider changes the current playing time.
+### Description:
+This project is an audio player app that allows users to play music from their device's local storage.
+The app loads songs from the main bundle using the Storage class, which uses the AVFoundation framework to extract metadata from the songs, such as title, artist, and artwork.
+The app supports remote control events, such as play, pause, next, and previous.

+## Features:

+- Play/pause, skip forward/backward;
+- Play music in the background;
+- Change the system volume;
+- Supports remote control;
+- Display the current song's title, artist, and artwork;
+- Display a playlist of all available songs;
+- Choose from four different play modes: repeat playlist, repeat song, shuffle, and once;
+- Seek through a song using a slider.

+## Used Frameworks:

+- UIKit: for creating the user interface and handling user interactions;
+- AVFoundation: for playing audio and extracting metadata from audio files;
+- MediaPlayer: for controlling the system's audio output volume.

+<details><summary>Used classes</summary>

 | Used UI Elements | Additionally |
 --- | ---